Fides: Secure and Scalable Asynchronous DAG Consensus via Trusted Components: Ordering Layer

-However, due to potentially divergent views of the DAG among replicas or situations where a vertex fails to gain sufficient support, not all replicas may commit a leader vertex in each wave.
-To address this, \sysname employs a recursive committing mechanism to maintain consistency (line~\ref{line:recursivecheck}): \begin{packedenumerate} \item Once a leader is committed in wave $w$, it becomes the candidate for transaction ordering. \item The system recursively checks preceding waves to identify the most recent wave $w'$ with a committed leader. \item For each wave between $w'$ and $w$, paths between the current candidate leader and the leader vertices of earlier waves are transitively committed in ascending order ($w'+1, w'+2, ..., w$). \end{packedenumerate} This recursive committing mechanism ensures that leader commitments across replicas are eventually consistent and causally ordered, even in the presence of Byzantine faults or network inconsistencies. \figref{fig:commit} illustrates a recursively committing process in \sysname.
-In consequence, an elected wave leader vertex $b$ of wave $v$ is committed by a non-faulty replica $r$ through either of the following mechanisms:
+Since replicas may have divergent DAG views, not all commit a leader each wave. \sysname employs a recursive mechanism (line~\ref{line:recursivecheck}): \begin{packedenumerate} \item Once a leader is committed in wave $w$, it becomes the candidate for transaction ordering. \item The system recursively checks the preceding waves to identify the most recent wave $w'$ with a committed leader. \item For waves between $w'$ and $w$, paths between the current candidate leader and the leaders of earlier waves are transitively committed in ascending order ($w'+1, w'+2, \ldots, w$). \end{packedenumerate} \figref{fig:commit} illustrates a recursive committing process in \sysname.
+Consequently, an elected wave leader vertex $l$ of wave $w$ is committed by a non-faulty replica $p$ through either of the following mechanisms: \begin{packedenumerate} \item \textbf{Direct Commit:} The leader $l$ is directly committed when, in the replica's local view, it is referenced by at least $f{+}1$ vertices from the fourth round of wave $w$. \item \textbf{Indirect Commit:} The leader $l$ is indirectly committed if there exists a path from $l_s$ to $l$, where $l_s$ is the directly committed leader vertex of a wave $w_s > w$. \end{packedenumerate}